Lyrox999/SetupHijack/README.md

 - Always use in a controlled environment.
 - If you discover a CVE or get bounty with this tool, credit us!

-> **Note:** Targeting a single directory (such as `%TEMP%`) at a time can increase the likelihood of winning any time-of-creation/time-of-use (TOCTOU) race condition, as it allows for faster polling and less contention.
+Targeting a single directory (such as `%TEMP%`) at a time can increase the likelihood of winning any time-of-creation/time-of-use (TOCTOU) race condition, as it allows for faster polling and less contention.
 For maximum reliability, run multiple instances of SetupHijack, each focused on a single directory.

-> **Payload Elevation:** For best results, ensure your payload (the EXE you want to run elevated) includes a manifest requesting elevation (requireAdministrator), and is signed with a valid code-signing certificate that includes an Authenticode timestamp.
-This increases the chance of bypassing installer and OS trust checks.
+For optimum results, ensure your payload (the EXE you want to run elevated) includes a manifest requesting elevation (requireAdministrator), and is signed with a valid code-signing certificate that includes an Authenticode timestamp.
+This increases the chance of bypassing installer and OS trust checks on installers.

-> **Purpose:** The intended use of this tool is to run in the background on a compromised user account with privileges, in order to elevate another process by hijacking installer/updater file drops.

 ---